 One of my biggest stumbling blocks in blogging is that I’m not as good as others, or I don’t feel like my content or photos are “perfect” yet.
 This is tragic because while I’ve been focusing on what I don’t have yet, I’ve been missing out on how far I’ve come in over two years.
 If this is you too, keep track of the wins and you’ll be pleasantly surprised by your progress!
 Plus, no one’s perfect.
 (Except Jesus, of course.)

-- Thou shall not touch logo/branding for two years
+7. //Thou shall not touch the logo/branding for two years.

 What I mean is, once I’ve established the look of my blog (which I’m still working on BTW) I vow not to touch it for at least two years.
 I once heard a big-time blogger give this advice and it was dearly needed at the time.
 There comes a point you need to move on from your look and focus on your content.

-As a writer first, and then blogger, I greatly admire people that can write well.
-Oh, there are tons of people that can write well-enough, but far fewer people that are excellent writers.
+As a writer first, I greatly admire people who can write well.
+Oh, there are tons of people who can write well enough, but far fewer people who are excellent writers.

 I’m trying to recognize my own inadequacies in writing and improve my skills whether it’s reading books on writing, having others critique my writing, or reading people’s content that I admire to improve my own.

 So much to learn in the world of blogging, so little time.
 When we stop learning we stop growing and I promise to keep pushing forward.
-I hope you continue to in your pursuits too!
+I hope you continue in your pursuits too.

 I already shared how I was embarrassed to start blogging, but now I’m just embarrassed I didn’t join sooner – I’d be so much farther along.
 Blogging truly is a new growing profession that those outside the blogging world don’t know about yet.
 Bloggers get sponsors and companies to pay them to advertise products.
 Because wouldn’t you trust your friend more if she said she bought an awesome purse than just seeing a commercial?
 I’m no longer ashamed to be a blogger, and in fact, proud to be one and excited to see where it will take me.